magento/merchdocs/src/stores/compliance-ccpa-guide-merchants.md

 Businesses that comply with GDPR might have additional obligations under the CCPA.
 To learn more, see the [CCPA Fact Sheet][4].

-The CCPA is scheduled to take effect January 1, 2020.
-We recommend that you begin your compliance initiative as soon as possible, and follow these steps:

 ## Step 1: Assemble a cross-functional team to address CCPA compliance.

-(Functional areas: Business Strategy & Operations, Administrative Support)
+Stakeholders: Business Strategy & Operations, Legal, Administrative Support

 A coordinated effort is required to develop and implement a plan to address CCPA compliance.
-Assemble a team that represents the following functional areas of your business, and schedule a training session to bring them up to speed on the pending CCPA legislation.
-Then, assign the required tasks to team members by functional area.
+Assemble a team that represents the following functional roles in your business, and schedule a training session to bring them up to speed on the pending CCPA legislation.
+Then, assign required tasks to team members according to their role.

 - Business Strategy & Operations
 - Legal